margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## E Pluribus Unum ##
-I am a voice in a sea of voices yearning to be say the right thing.
+I am a voice in a sea of voices yearning to say the right thing.

 I am a conscience in a sea of consciences desiring to do the right thing.

-I am a body in a sea of bodies wanting to be free.
+I am a body in a sea of bodies learning to be free.

 I am a heart in a sea of hearts crying out to love more.